AVEVA/CONNECT-data-services-developer-docs/content/communities/community-remove-tenants.md

 Use this procedure to remove your own tenant from a community.
 After removing your tenant, you can be re-invited to the community, but all data that was previously shared with your tenant must be shared again.

+## Prerequisites

+To remove your own tenant from a community, you must have community administration permission.

 **Note:** The tenant owner cannot remove itself from the community.

+## To remove your own tenant from a community

 To remove your tenant from a community, follow these steps: